iotconnectivity/iotsmartsim/README.md

 ## Usage

-Once installed, go `File -> Examples -> PodEnoSim` to test the built-in examples.
+Once installed, go `File -> Examples` to test the built-in examples.

 This Arduino Library contains Examples for `Arduino MKR GSM 1400` and `Arduino Nano Every`